-This section revises basic numeracy skills which are essential for many aspects in life not just learning science.
-Another section on mathematics for science will build on this section to prepare students for studying sciences up to A level or equivalent. (the only maths skills assumed for using this site are that ability to add and subtract)
+This section revises basic numeracy skills, which are essential for many aspects in life, not just learning science.
+The section on mathematics for science will build on this material, to prepare students for commencing studies in science up to 'A' level or equivalent. (the only maths skills assumed for using this site, are the ability to add and subtract!)

-The Mars Climate Orbiter a NASA space probe costing approximately 250 million dollars was destroyed in September 1999 when instead of orbiting Mars it crashed into the planets atmosphere.
-The cause was later attributed to design engineers using two different types of units - imperial and metric.
-A very basic mistake and a dramatic illustration of how costly it can be to get the numbers wrong in science and technology!
+The Mars Climate Orbiter, a NASA space probe costing approximately 250 million dollars, was destroyed in September 1999, when instead of orbiting Mars, it crashed into the planets atmosphere.
+The cause was later attributed to design engineers failing to correctly convert between imperial and metric units.
+A very basic mistake and a dramatic illustration of how costly it can be, to "get the numbers wrong"" in science and technology!